 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q4), Oshkosh beat expectations on revenues and crushed expectations on earnings per share.
+For the quarter ended June 30 (Q3), Oshkosh beat expectations on revenues and crushed expectations on earnings per share.

-Compared to the prior-year quarter, revenue dropped slightly and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue grew slightly.
+GAAP earnings per share expanded significantly.

-Oshkosh reported revenue of $2.06 billion.
-The 11 analysts polled by S&P Capital IQ anticipated sales of $1.97 billion on the same basis.
-GAAP reported sales were 2.5% lower than the prior-year quarter's $2.12 billion.
+Oshkosh logged revenue of $2.20 billion.
+The 11 analysts polled by S&P Capital IQ anticipated revenue of $2.10 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $1.67.
 The 13 earnings estimates compiled by S&P Capital IQ forecast $1.07 per share.
 GAAP EPS of $1.67 for Q3 were 104% higher than the prior-year quarter's $0.82 per share.